 Automation of an index cutting machine with NanoJ

-The customer in question controlled the precision feed control of the punching knife in an index cutting machine with an SMCI47-S-2 and Nanopro.
+The customer controlled the feed of the punching knife in an index cutting machine with an SMCI47-S-2 and Nanopro.
 This solution was to be automated in such a way that a PLC integrated in the line could move to the individual punching positions.
 The teach-in for a new order continued to be carried out on a laptop.
 However, the function of the inputs and outputs was programmed in the SMCI47-S with NanoJ so that the program could be very simply configured on the superordinate PLC.
 For index cutting, it was necessary to move to up to 31 individual index positions, each with a separately adjustable length.
 These positions are saved by the machine setter in individual positioning records of the motor controllers via Nanopro.
-The precision feed control of the punch is controlled by the PLC over five digital inputs of the SMCI47-S and the home switch is connected to the sixth input of the controller:
+The feed of the punch is controlled by the PLC via five digital inputs of the SMCI47-S and the home switch is connected to the sixth input of the controller:

 |INPUT 1-||"Emergency off" 2-||"Next position" 3-||"Start reference run" 4-||"Move back to last position" 5-||"Reset to target position 1" 6-||Homing switch|

-Safeguarded against scrap using encoder monitoring
+Safeguarded against failures using encoder monitoring